pipiscrew/timeline/notes/wp2heroku.md

 Browse localhost!
 Wordpress is alive with **SQLITE**!!

-You getting wordpress installation screen!
-Proceed with the installation till end .
+You getting wordpress installation screen! **You must proceed** with the installation till end (aka create the admin user).

 ## Migrate MySQL2SQLITE
 Use any **client application** to browse the SQLITE dbase ([such](https://sqlitebrowser.org/)).

-Take care now, the following tables **should not transfered** from MYSQL!!
+The following tables **should not transfered** from MYSQL, as containing information by current installation!!

 * wp_posts
 * wp_usermeta